AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 .. note::

 	In this example, Aviatrix Multi-Cloud Transit Gateway and Aviatrix Spoke Gateway with HPE are deployed in AWS platform.
+The workflow applies to Azure.

 Workflow on Aviatrix CloudN